This tutorial is part of our FREE WordPress Management training and WordPress Troubleshooting tutorial series.

 In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

-If you don’t want to back up your site manually, then consider getting professional WordPress support, or use backup plugins.
+If you don’t want to perform site backups, then get professional support services, or use a backup plugin.

 How To Fix A 500 Internal Server Error In WordPress